vaemoi-org/bookof/chapter1.md

 > \(~~Pics~~ Commits\) or it didn't happen

-In other words, if you can't talk about how your project grew from then did you really make it?
-Was this a though out process Or did you just throw it together at the last minute?
-Where did the inspiration come from, how were certain features implemented and why?
-These questions are easy to answer when the development process is tracked and logged.

-To handle the different streams of changes that come along with a budding project idea, we employ various tools to turn our workflow data into valuable info:
+To handle the different streams of changes that come along with a budding project idea, we employ various tools to get the most out of our workflow:

 ## Design